Alexander Ulrich

 Alexander Ulrich (born 11 February 1971) is a German politician.
-Born in Kusel, Rhineland-Palatinate, he represents The Left.
-Alexander Ulrich has served as a member of the Bundestag from the state of Rhineland-Palatinate since 2005.
+Born in Kusel, Rhineland-Palatinate, he was elected for The Left.
+In 2023 he switched to BSW.
+Alexander Ulrich has served as a member of the Bundestag from the state of Rhineland-Palatinate from 2005 to 2025.

 Life

 After attending secondary school, Ulrich began training as a toolmaker in 1987, which he completed in 1990.
 Afterwards he worked in his learned profession at Opel AG, where he was released from work as a member of the works council from 1994 to 1998.
 In 1998, he moved to IG Metall Kaiserslautern as the 2nd authorized representative and managing director.
-He became member of the bundestag after the 2005 German federal election.
-He is a member of the Committee on Economic and Energy Affairs and the Committee on European Union Affairs.
+He became member of the bundestag after the 2005 German federal election, serving until the 2025 German federal election.
+He was a member of the Committee on Economic and Energy Affairs and the Committee on European Union Affairs.